hyperledger-archives/sawtooth-core/docs/source/community/contributing.rst

 not merge the current master branch in with your topic branch, nor use the Update Branch button provided by GitHub on the pull request page.

+**Commit Messages**

+Commit messages should follow common Git conventions, such as the imperative mood, separate subject lines, and a line-length of 72 characters.
+These rules are well documented by Chris Beam in
+`his blog post <https://chris.beams.io/posts/git-commit/#seven-rules>`_ on the subject.

 **Signed-off-by**

 Commits must include Signed-off-by in the commit message (``git commit -s``).